ga-wdi-boston/orientation/README.md

 sudo apt-get install postgresql libpq-dev
 ```

-2. Then, configure your new Postgres installation by entering the following
+2.Then, configure your new Postgres installation by entering the following
 lines into the console:

 ### OS X